 Vinicius Giusti was born in Pato Branco, Paraná, Brazil.
-Giusti was a member of a family of musicians and his father was a well know keyboard player in the 70s.
-Giusti began piano lessons with 5 years old.
-At the same time he studied in the technical school of electronics, he composed songs and commercial music in his father’s recording studio.
+Giusti was a member of a family of musicians and his father was a well-known keyboard player in the ’70s.
+Giusti began piano lessons at 5 years old.
+While studying in the technical school of electronics, he also composed songs and commercial music in his father’s recording studio.
 In 2000, he moved to Curitiba and started his studies in composition in the School of Music and Fine Arts of Paraná (EMBAP) with Maurício Dottori.
-During that period he was a founder of the ensemble entreCompositores, a group of composers that aim, through a collaborative work, to promote the contemporary music in Curitiba.
-Vinicius directed with the ensemble entreCompositores the subsequent projects: ensemble entreCompositores first concert – presented in Teatro da Reitoria in 2003; project (N) – presented during Oficina de Música de Curitiba in 2004; Solos, duos e dipositivos eletrônicos in 2004 and De Mar a Mar, in 2006, presented in the Série Intermezzo – Música em Pauta.
+During that period, he founded the ensemble entreCompositores, a group of composers that aim, through collaborative work, to promote contemporary music in Curitiba.
+With the ensemble entreCompositores, Vinicius directed ensemble entreCompositores first concert – presented in Teatro da Reitoria in 2003; project (N) – presented during Oficina de Música de Curitiba in 2004; Solos, duos e dipositivos eletrônicos in 2004 and De Mar a Mar, in 2006, presented in the Série Intermezzo – Música em Pauta.

-Following his professor of composition, in 2004, he transferred his studies to the Federal University of Paraná, and concluded his first bachelor in Music Production in 2006.
-His thesis [The contrast in the perception of the sonorous elements in the piece All that you know not to be is utterly real by Maurício Dottori] receives the score of 95 of 100 points.
+Following his professor of composition, in 2004, he transferred his studies to the Federal University of Paraná and concluded his first bachelor’s in music production in 2006.
+His thesis “The contrast in the perception of the sonorous elements in the piece ‘All that you know not to be is utterly real’ by Maurício Dottori” received a score of 95 out of 100.

-Flânuer also had a long journey, the piece was played in the following concerts: in the Institute of Sonology, Koninklijk Conservatorium - Den Haag; Folkwang, Universität der Künste - Essen; 43.
-Elektronisches Konzert, HfK – Bremen; next_generation 5.0 akusmatik – Karlsruhe, where the piece was played in the original GRM Acousmonium sound diffusion system; and in the Sonorities Festival - fractured narratives 2015 in the amazing structure of the Sonic Lab at Sonic Arts Research Centre – Belfast.
+In Flânuer the listener experiences two sonorous situations: one that recalls a real or imaginary sound world; and another in which the listener perceives a microscopic world spinning and jumping around them with magnifying lenses.
+The interactions of these two situations are presented as an imagined tale, where the listener wanders among these sound worlds in their own way, as a “Flânuer” (wanderer).
+This piece also had a long journey; it was played in the Institute of Sonology, Koninklijk Conservatorium - The Hague; Folkwang, Universität der Künste - Essen; 43.
+Elektronisches Konzert, HfK – Bremen; next_generation 5.0 akusmatik – Karlsruhe, where the piece was played in the original GRM Acousmonium sound diffusion system; and in the Sonorities Festival - fractured narratives 2015 in the amazing structure of the Sonic Lab at the Sonic Arts Research Centre – Belfast.

-Giusti completed his studies in Bologna and received the maximum vote, 110 cum laude, with the degree thesis in Musica Elettronica: Space, Sound and the Electronic Music.
+Giusti completed his studies in Bologna and received the maximum vote, 110 cum laude, with the degree thesis in Musica Elettronica: Space, Sound and Electronic Music.

 His two last compositions are also influenced by the integration of improvisation and live-electronics.

-He completed his studies in Bremen in september 2014, when he performed a coloquium about his piece (Des)encontros for a board of examiners and presented a degree thesis named: The musical time in “Partiels” – Gérard Grisey.
+Giusti completed his studies in Bremen in September 2014, when he presented a colloquium about his piece (Des)encontros for a board of examiners, along with a degree thesis named “The musical time in “Partiels” – Gérard Grisey”.